 \subsubsection{Discriminator's loss function ($\mathcal{L_D}$)}

 Most discriminators are based on an encoder that determines whether the input instance is fake or real.
-Schonfeld \etal~\cite{schonfeld2020u} have shown that using an Unet structure for discriminator could increase the performance of the generator (here, the denoiser).
-Borrowed the same concepts from~\cite{schonfeld2020u} and similar to Eq.\ref{eq:loss-denoisermulti}, we propose the following loss function for the discriminator (see Fig.~\ref{fig:frameworkdisc}):
+Schonfeld~\etal \cite{schonfeld2020u} have shown that using an U-Net structure for a discriminator could increase the generator's performance (here, the denoiser).
+Borrowed a similar concept from~\cite{schonfeld2020u}, we propose the following loss function for the discriminator (see Figure~\ref{fig:frameworkdisc}):